wilsonespina/form-validation-test/README.md

     * React testing lib for unit tests
     * Cypress snapshot (visual test)

-Browser Support:
-Tailwind css takes care of vendor prefixes
+* Browser Support - Tailwind css takes care of vendor prefixes

 ## Validation:

-* Password - Legnth has to be between 8 - 20 characters.
+* Password - Length has to be between 8 - 20 characters.

 ## Future Refactoring

-* Make Form more reusable by accepting props for form elements
+* Make Form more reusable by accepting props for form elements.
-*
+* Add more integration tests on more parts of the form.